chrissxYT/triscope/PROTOCOL.md

 described in RFC 3629
 * The abbreviation "JSON" refers to the JavaScript Object Notation as described in RFC 8259
-* The abbreviation "U8" refers to a single byte, interpreted an unsigned integer
-* The abbreviation "I8" refers to a single byte, interpreted a signed integer
 * The abbreviation "U32" refers to four bytes, interpreted a big-endian unsigned integer
 * The abbreviation "STR" refers to a U32 encoding the number `n` followed by